Terms and conditions

 Registration number: HRB 95515

-Registration office: Darmstadt District Court
+Registration authority: Darmstadt District Court

 Managing Directors: Christian Hinz, Erdem Keles